lastres0rt/yet-another-single-select/README.md

-# Yet-Another-Simple-Select (YASS)
+# Yet-Another-Single-Select (YASS)
-Yet another dropdown select component for React (What, like we didn't have enough?)
+Yet another dropdown single-select component for React (What, like we didn't have enough?)
 ## Features
 - This is my simple select component
 - There are many like it, but this one is mine